Here's What You Get Immediate Access To When You Become An Exscope Member

 - Lay a solid foundation for the rest of this course by understanding the basic mechanics of a microscope.
 The program starts by explaining the wide range of microscopes available and how they work…helping scientists know what to expect in a lab.

 - Strengthen your understanding of the principles of light and how these affect microscopy activities.
 This program covers concepts such as Airy discs, illumination, and other essentials for helping students sharpen their skills in capturing high-quality images.

 - Get the facts on how to prepare a sample for imaging and, ultimately, publication in a scholarly journal.
-Training program members will receive important instruction for how to fix a sample, adjust microscopy settings, process an image, present an image to other scientists, and more.
+Mentoring program members will receive important instruction for how to fix a sample, adjust microscopy settings, process an image, present an image to other scientists, and more.

 Understand the nuances of capturing that perfect image.
 No matter how much effort a microscopist pours into a project, the quality of a sample can reflect the quality of his or her research—either positively or negatively.
 And the problem is, getting a crystal clear image isn’t as simple as following a 3-step process.
 Securing excellent images depends on a number of factors.

 - Get information to decide which microscopy options are best for the needs of a sample.
 It’s important to realize that everything from the type of microscope used to the contrast technique chosen matters.
 You’ll find this course is helpful for making strategic microscopy decisions…before commencing research.

 - Dive into the topic of fluorescence, taking a close look at this natural phenomenon and what materials are involved in an experiment—from filters to fluorophores.